Recessional (poem)

 "Recessional" is a poem by Rudyard Kipling.
-It was composed for Queen Victoria's Diamond Jubilee, in 1897.
+It was composed for the Diamond Jubilee of Queen Victoria, in 1897.

 Description

-“Recessional” contains five stanzas of six lines each.
+"Recessional" contains five stanzas of six lines each.
 As a recessional is a hymn or piece of music that is sung or played at the end of a religious service, in some respects the title dictates the form of the poem, which is that of a traditional English hymn.

 Initially, Kipling had not intended to write a poem for the Jubilee.
 It was written and published only towards the close of the Jubilee celebrations, and represents a comment on them, an afterword.
 The poem was first published in The Times on July 17, 1897.

 The poem went against the celebratory mood of the time, providing instead a reminder of the transient nature of British Imperial power.
-The poem expresses both pride in the British Empire, but also an underlying sadness that the Empire might go the way of all previous empires.
+The poem expresses pride in the British Empire, but also an underlying sadness that the Empire must eventually go the way of all previous empires.
 "The title and its allusion to an end rather than a beginning add solemnity and gravitas to Kipling's message."
 In the poem, Kipling argues that boasting and jingoism, faults of which he was often accused, were inappropriate and vain in light of the permanence of God.